 If you have additional requirements, please ask our friendly Box Office team when calling to book your tickets.

 Can I use a hearing device?

 An infra-red sound amplification system operates in certain areas of the auditorium.
-Headsets are available for each performance and should be booked in advance of your visit by contacting the Box office on 01923 225671 between the hours of 10am – 4pm Monday to Friday.
+Headsets are available for each performance and should be booked in advance of your visit by contacting the Box Office.

 Your headset will be ready for use when you arrive to take your seats for the performance.